embumila/alx-low_level_programming/0x08-recursion/README.md

 Printing string in reverse
 Length of  the string3.
 Factorial of a given number 04.
 Value of x raised by power of y 05.
 Return natural square root of a number 06.
 Checking if interger is prime 07.
-Check if the string is palindrome
+Check if the string is palindrome 08.
+Checking if string are identical